yulondawyatt/unit-fundamentals/control-flow/readme.md

 1. You eat a snack.
 1. You eat nothing at all.

-In the pseudocode above, there is no description as to what programmatically "eating a snack" looks like.
+The pseudocode above does not describe what, programmatically, "eating a snack" looks like.
 For this example, the correct statement could just be logged.

 ### How, if at all, are the inputs related to the outputs?

-This just means following along with the logic of the pseudocode.
-Depending on the values of `hasFood` and `isHungry`, something different will be printed to the console.
+This means following along with the logic of the pseudocode.
+Depending on the values of `hasFood` and `isHungry`, something different will be printed on the console.
 The table below shows the potential input and output combinations.

 | `hasFood` | `isHungry`     | Output       |
 | --------- | -------------- | ------------ |